ArvellonB/Alpha-Defi-File-Storage/README.md

 Transfer file ownership: Use transferOwnership() to give the file to someone else.

 About Me
 I'm Arvellon, and I created this project to explore how decentralized storage can work using blockchain and IPFS.
 Feel free to contribute, fork the project, or even use it as a stepping stone for your own projects!
+Just Please Ask first

 License
 This project is licensed under the MIT License.
 You can find more details in the LICENSE file.